A match made in heaven, these green beans with bacon are completely irresistible. They very well might be your new favorite green bean recipe!

 Should we say more about this recipe or can we just say, “bacon, gooooood.”

 I’d be fine with leaving it at bacon, but real quick…I love this recipe and you guys are going to as well.
 The sweet yellow onions, fragrant garlic, and salty bacon pair perfectly with fresh and flavorful green beans.
 Finished off with a little heat from red pepper flakes and some bright lemon juice?
 It’s beany perfection.

 You’ll notice I recommend serving with lemon wedges.
 This recipe tastes so great with a little acidity from lemon juice.
 It can slightly affect the color of the green beans, browning them a little, so I like to squeeze it on immediately before eating, but you could do this before serving if you’d prefer.
-They’d also be good with a little splash of vinegar to provide that acidity (apple cider vinegar would be a good choice).
-Another option that would be tasty and add that nice touch of acidity would be some finely diced fresh tomatoes.
+The beans are also good with a little splash of vinegar to provide acidity (apple cider vinegar is a good choice).

 Why an ice bath?

 Because you want green beans, not brown beans!
 The ice bath stops the cooking and helps the beans retain their bright color and crisp texture.
 If you’re in a hurry (or if you like softer beans), skip it…it’s not the end of the world.
 It’s just a quick little extra step to take this recipe to the next level.